Living with kyphosis is my thing: what’s yours?

 Conversations with me went from “I have a long series of back problems” and the response being “Yes, I know what you feel; I slipped a disc last year, and it was horrible” to me showing a photo of my Xray, and the response went to “Holy shit, you’re a robot, how on Earth do you smile all the time?”
 A picture IS worth a thousand words or, a thousand expressions.

 From a broader perspective, those living with kyphosis or dealing with any other chronic health issue experience the following:

 - We hate to be seen as complainers and feel like a burden to friends and family.

-- How to respond or support is difficult to articulate – URevolution's disability magazine is a brilliant platform to bring these discussions to light (e.g., please don’t send me flowers in the hospital – I’m nauseous after anesthesia, and the smell makes me vomit.
+- How to respond or support is difficult to articulate – URevolution's Diversity Inclusion Disability magazine is a brilliant platform to bring these discussions to light (e.g., please don’t send me flowers in the hospital – I’m nauseous after anesthesia, and the smell makes me vomit.
 Thank you.)

 - We will laugh at the most bizarre things that only make sense to us – Laughter helps everything, right, Mom?

 - If I say I’m having a bad back day, the best question is, “What does it feel like?”

 - We don’t need your advice (I know this is not easy to hear), but will ask you when we do need it!

 - I/We are no less productive, innovative, or skilled than others; in fact, probably more so due to the adversity we’ve faced.

 Pain builds our character and leads us; we all have it.
 Let’s grasp it, acknowledge it, dive into it, and be more open and empathetic.
 Painful situations build the skills that help us in our careers!

 Building the community and the ability to speak about this will build strong teams, bonds between colleagues, and happier employees when flexible practices are put into place.

 When you’re sitting at the next meeting, and your colleague may seem to be in a bad mood, just remember, we can’t see if they are pain.

 What is your thing?